wijwij/Movie-Store/README.md

 ### Run locally

-📅 [in progress] Will containerize the application using Docker and publish to the Docker hub (the database is available in the Azure SQL server).
+📅 [in progress [Issue #56](https://github.com/SiqiWang666/Movie-Store/issues/56)] Will containerize the application using Docker and publish to the Docker hub (the database is available in the Azure SQL server).

 ### Public Website (currently down)